-So, no, content marketing is not about cannibalizing your own business by giving everything away.
+So, no, publishing content is not about cannibalizing your own business by giving everything away.
 Well-executed content marketing drives business to you, not away from you:

-- Quality content reassures people that you know what you’re doing.
+- Publishing content reassures people that you know what you’re doing.

 Publishing top-notch, knowledgeable content reassures people that you know what you’re talking about.
 Why do you think college professors have that pesky “publish or perish” rule?
 If everybody else is demonstrating their knowledge and expertise, and you’re not, your customers might just assume you don’t have any.

-- Content allows you to grow your own customer base.
+- Publishing content allows you to grow your own customer base.

 Look no further than home improvement stores for an example of this.
 Those brands do an excellent job of making DIY projects look easy.
 In doing so, they expand their customer base from experienced DIYers and/or contractors to everyday folks who decide they’ll save some money by giving that project a try themselves.
 You may give away valuable knowledge in terms of how to use different products, but doing so will expand your customer base to include people who didn’t grow up with a hammer in one hand and a drill in the other.

-- Content provides a foundation for trust and respect.
+- Publishing content provides a foundation for trust and respect.

 There’s a lot to be said for being a consumer’s “go-to” resource.
 If I have a question about cooking, I don’t bother with a Google search.
 I go straight to Fine Cooking.
 I’ve been a subscriber for years, and it wouldn’t be an exaggeration to say that the folks at Fine Cooking have taught me almost everything I know about cooking.
 Likewise, if I have a medical question, I go straight to the Mayo Clinic website.
 I know I can go there for advice that’s both reliable and objective, so why waste time looking anywhere else?
 You want your readers to see you in that same light.

-- Content saves time and effort when it comes to nurturing leads.
+- Publishing content saves time and effort when it comes to nurturing leads.